torvalds/linux/Documentation/linux_tv/media/v4l/vidioc-query-dv-timings.rst

 If the timings could not be detected because there was no signal, then ENOLINK is returned.
-If a signal was detected, but it was unstable and the receiver could not lock to the signal, then ENOLCK is returned.
-If the receiver could lock to the signal, but the format is unsupported (e.g. because the pixelclock is out of range of the hardware capabilities), then the driver fills in whatever timings it could find and returns ERANGE.
+If a signal was detected, but it was unstable and the receiver could not lock to the signal, then ``ENOLCK`` is returned.
+If the receiver could lock to the signal, but the format is unsupported (e.g. because the pixelclock is out of range of the hardware capabilities), then the driver fills in whatever timings it could find and returns ``ERANGE``.
 In that case the application can call :ref:`VIDIOC_DV_TIMINGS_CAP` to compare the found timings with the hardware's capabilities in order to give more precise feedback to the user.